AttackOnJasper/University-notes/notes/aws/aws.md

 ## API Gateway
 * Service for managing APIs (Front doors to AWS applications)
 * Features
+	* Publish, maintain, monitor, and secure APIs
+	* Expose HTTPS endpoints to define a RESTful API
+		* Gives an HTTPS address to the API
 	* Auto scales
 	* API key for tracking & controlling usage
 		* Can control rate, burst, and quota